 The notion that there is absolute knowledge.
 If you assume everything is already solved and available to you, you lose the urge to create.
 That is also horrible and dangerously wrong for our progress as human beings.
 Alas, it is paradoxically also a problem to try to present a ‘perfect’ solution.
 We should create the awareness that we are just proposing models and offers to think and experience through.
 You have to find a balance.

 If you approach your work seriously, hoping to solve everything correctly, you are paralysed.
 Without leaving out something, you can not create.
 True creativity emerges when we handle constraints elegantly.
 If there are no constraints, there is no need for artists and designers.
 But being too lofty about everything is bad too.
 In that case, you lose the motivation together with the justification and relevance of your work.

 The other problems are bureaucracy or real-life obligations, as they inevitably come up when dealing with a sponsor or client.
 But you can learn to deal with those or find help, and it actually makes us more aware of our role in society.
 It makes us grounded in parts and makes us realise that whatever we decide on should not be assumed to be amputated from society.

 You couldn’t live without…

 This sets the brain “right” again.
-The thoughts stop to spiral like crazy and instead focus in a point.
+The thoughts stop spiralling like crazy and instead focus on a point.
 To share our work and see people interact with it and react to it is the other thing that is absolutely necessary to keep us going.
-When we see a spark of those thought complexes, or even new ones in the eyes of somebody interacting with our work, we can feel really happy.
+When we see a spark of those thought complexes, or even new ones, in the eyes of somebody interacting with our work, we can feel really happy.
 As for the ‘Absolute Relative’ project in Sonar+D Barcelona specifically: Tapas and Haribo were also indispensable.